 The Ex-Im Credit Facility originally provided a \$362.4 million senior secured direct loan facility, which was fully drawn.
 Of the \$362.4 million in principal amount of borrowings made under the Ex-Im Credit Facility, \$321.2 million was used to finance up to 85% of the costs of construction, launch and insurance of the ViaSat-2 satellite and related goods and services (including costs incurred on or after September 18, 2012), with the remaining \$41.2 million used to finance the total exposure fees incurred under the Ex-Im Credit Facility (which included all previously accrued completion exposure fees).
-As of March 31, 2020, the Company had \$117.9 million in principal amount of outstanding borrowings under the Ex-Im Credit Facility.
+As of March 31, 2021, the Company had \$98.3 million in principal amount of outstanding borrowings under the Ex-Im Credit Facility.

 Borrowings under the Ex-Im Credit Facility bear interest at a fixed rate of 2.38%, payable semi-annually in arrears.
 The effective interest rate on the Company's outstanding borrowings under the Ex-Im Credit Facility, which takes into account timing and amount of borrowings and payments, exposure fees, debt issuance costs and other fees, is 4.54%.
 Borrowings under the Ex-Im Credit Facility are required to be repaid in 16 semi-annual principal installments, which commenced on April 15, 2018, with a maturity date of October 15, 2025.
 Pursuant to the terms of the Ex-Im Credit Facility, certain insurance proceeds related to the ViaSat-2 satellite must be used to pay down outstanding borrowings under the Ex-Im Credit Facility upon receipt.
-During the first three months of fiscal year 2020, the Company received the remaining insurance proceeds of \$2.3 million, which were in addition to the \$185.7 million of insurance proceeds received in fiscal year 2019 related to the ViaSat-2 satellite, all of which were used to pay down outstanding borrowings under the Ex-Im Credit Facility upon receipt (see Note 1 - The Company and a Summary of Its Significant Accounting Policies - Property, equipment and satellites for more information).
+During fiscal years 2019 and 2020, the Company received an aggregate of \$188.0 million of insurance proceeds related to the ViaSat-2 satellite, all of which were used to pay down outstanding borrowings under the Ex-Im Credit Facility upon receipt (see Note 1 - The Company and a Summary of Its Significant Accounting Policies - Property, equipment and satellites for more information).
 The Ex-Im Credit Facility is guaranteed by Viasat and is secured by first-priority liens on the ViaSat-2 satellite and related assets, as well as a pledge of the capital stock of the borrower under the facility.

 The Ex-Im Credit Facility contains financial covenants regarding Viasat's maximum total leverage ratio and minimum interest coverage ratio.
 In addition, the Ex-Im Credit Facility contains covenants that restrict, among other things, the Company's ability to sell assets, make investments and acquisitions, make capital expenditures, grant liens, pay dividends and make certain other restricted payments.
-The Company was in compliance with its financial covenants under the Ex-Im Credit Facility as of March 31, 2020.
+The Company was in compliance with its financial covenants under the Ex-Im Credit Facility as of March 31, 2021.